So many ways to express gratitude, often without saying

 -Yes.

 -It's so sad.
-To have had a beginning and an end, and all the time in
+To have had a beginning and an end, and all the time in the middle, empty.

 -They had 7 days, Catherine.
 Seven days.